borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-08-08-bookmark-netflix-brightness.md

 i18n-key: bookmark-netflix-brightness
 tags:
     - Netflix
+last_modified: '2019-04-18'
 ---

 My kids are on vacation with their grandmothers, which leaves me a lot of free time to binge-watch TV shows on Netflix.
-Except I often get the impression that the Netflix videos are darker than they ought to be, aren't they?
+Except I often get the impression that the Netflix videos are too dark, or at least darker than they ought to be, aren't they?

 <!-- more -->

-So, between a PS4 game[^ps4] and a novel chapter[^lire] (because there's a life outside Netflix), I made a little bookmarklet that increases the brightness of the current video by 50%.
+So, between a PS4 game[^ps4] and a novel chapter[^lire] (because there's a life outside Netflix), I made a little bookmarklet that brightens the videos of the current page.
 To use it:

 [^ps4]: